-The Sachdecha family home embodies comfort and elegance, standing tall in one of Bangkok’s most popular residential districts.
+The Sachdecha family home embodies comfort and elegance.

 Sukhumvit Soi 47’s sought-after neighbourhood is dotted with modern residences complete with lush tropical gardens, exuding a quiet oasis amidst the city’s hustle and bustle.
 Nestled within this neighbourhood is the Sachdecha home, a sophisticated three-storey abode that is steeped in tradition.